pls-shareit/api/docs/api.md

 contents, with the `Content-Type` set appropriately.
 For a paste share, this will return the paste contents, with the `Share-Highlighting` header set.

-If a frontend is configured, adding `?v` to the end of the URL will return the `share.html` file of the frontend instead.
-It is up to the frontend to retrieve the contents of the share.
-If a frontend is not configured, adding `?v` will not change the response.

 ### `DELETE /<name>`

 Delete a share you created.
 This endpoint returns a `204` response if